benboecker/ShadowView/README.md

 ## Usage

 The shadow view can be used with storyboards or be created in code.
-The properties for `cornerRadius`, `shadowOffset`, `shadowRadius` and `shadowColor` can be set via Interface Builder.
+The properties for `cornerRadius`, `shadowOffset`, `shadowRadius`, `shadowOpacity` and `shadowColor` can be set via Interface Builder.

+## Update 2016-08-26

+This new version uses a simpler solution proposed by [wtmoose](https://github.com/wtmoose) in [Issue 1](https://github.com/bennibrightside/ShadowView/issues/1).

 ## Contact